vijaysumaravi/icbhi_classification/README.md

 | Duration (hours)   | 4.30     | 2.43   | 0.99   | 0.88   |
 | Mean/Median Dur (s)| 2.7/2.5  | 2.8/2.6| 2.4/2.4| 2.6/2.5|

-4. Feature Extraction:
-In this project, we utilize Mel-frequency cepstral coefficients (MFCCs) as the primary feature for breathing sound classification.
+- Feature Extraction: We utilize Mel-frequency cepstral coefficients (MFCCs) as the primary feature for breathing sound classification.
 The feature extraction process involves computing a set of 128 Mel-frequency bands (n_mels) from the audio signals, using a Fast Fourier Transform (FFT) size of 2048 (n_fft).
 The analysis window length is set to 46 samples (win_length), with a hop length of 12 samples (hop_length) to ensure overlap and smooth transitions between frames.
 Additionally, the feature set includes delta and double-delta coefficients (deltas: True), which capture the temporal dynamics of the audio signals.
 This comprehensive feature set is designed to effectively represent the acoustic characteristics of normal and abnormal breathing sounds for classification tasks.

+- Data Augmentation: Signal-level data augmentation is applied to the training set using SpeechBrain's Augmenter module.
+Each audio sample has a chance to receive between 1 to 3 augmentations, applied in random order.
+The augmentation pipeline includes speed perturbation (modifying playback speed), frequency dropping (randomly masking frequency bands), and time masking (dropping random chunks of the signal).
+The augmented samples are concatenated with the original samples to maintain the original data distribution while expanding the dataset.
+This comprehensive augmentation strategy helps improve model robustness and generalization by introducing controlled variations in the training data.

 ## Model